AnneKGoodfriend/menuGenerator/ReadMe.md

           return food.type != sortedType; //
         });

-2. Start a new line below your current code and use `.findIndex()` to locate the first instance when an object's `flavor` is equal to our `sortedFlavor`;
+2. Start a new line below your current code and create a variable called `flavorIndex`.
+Use `.findIndex()` to locate the first instance when an object's `flavor` is equal to our `sortedFlavor' and assign it to this variable.

         // your code should now look like this